dcsync/pycobalt/README.md

 ### Double Quotes

-Cobalt Strike's beacon console allows you to pass arguments containing spaces if they're enclosed in double quotes.
+Cobalt Strike's Beacon and Script Consoles allow you to pass arguments containing spaces if they're enclosed in double quotes.
 There's no way to escape double quotes and pass arguments containing both spaces and double quotes though.
 As a bit of a workaround PyCobalt includes an optional quote replacement mechanism.

 To use it simply pass `quote_replacement=<string>` to the alias registration function or decorator.
 For example: